 All digital instructional materials (e.g., syllabi, presentations, handouts, and multimedia) and digital documents (e.g., PDFs, PowerPoints, and Word Docs) used in Winthrop University courses must be accessible for all users.
-To be considered accessible, your materials must meet the guidelines outlined on this page.
+Beginning April 2027, all public colleges and universities must ensure that their web content, digital course materials, and mobile apps comply with the new federal ADA Title II regulations, which now formally require adherence to WCAG 2.1 Level AA standards.

-Use the menu below to navigate through these guidelines.
+Use the menu below to navigate through the standards.
 Clicking on a tab will reveal additional information.
 You can also click on an opened tab to close it again.

 Blackboard Ally is enabled in all Blackboard courses and organizations.
-The Blackboard Ally tool scans documents (Microsoft Word, Adobe Acrobat, Microsoft PowerPoint) on your content area pages and assigns an accessibility score.
+The Blackboard Ally tool scans PDF, Word, PowerPoint, OpenOffice/LibreOffice, uploaded HTML, and image files on your content page and within the the content editor areas, and assigns an accessibility score.
 Instructions for updating documents to meet accessibility standards are provided with the score.
 Alternative formats for each document are automatically generated for students to access.
-Aim for all green Ally indicators and a score of 100% on your course documents.
-Please contact the Office of Online Learning if you need assistance with improving a particular accessibility score at instructionaldesign@winthrop.edu.
-The following videos will get you started.
+The goal is to have Ally scores of 100% on your course documents.
+Please contact the Office of Online Learning if you need assistance with improving a particular accessibility score at blackboard@winthrop.edu.
+The following videos will get you started with Ally.

 Overview of Blackboard Ally (Video)